 In recent times the Government has taken further action to strengthen the duties on schools, in particular with the Counter-Terrorism and Security Act 2015, which put the Government’s ‘Prevent’ counter-extremism strategy on a statutory footing, and places duties on schools to prevent children being radicalised and drawn into terrorism.
 The Government has also sought to strengthen schools’ abilities to address a wide range of potential concerns relating to radicalisation, such as the potential for children to be groomed through social media and encouraged to travel to Syria by ISIS.

-During the last Parliament, the ‘Trojan Horse’ affair in Birmingham schools raised concerns that extremist ideology could be spread through the school system through school leadership, which prompted a series of inquiries and subsequently action by the then Coalition Government, including the move to the promotion of British values in schools.
+In 2014, the ‘Trojan Horse’ affair in Birmingham schools raised concerns that extremist ideology could be spread through the school system through school leadership, which prompted a series of inquiries and subsequently action by the then Coalition Government, including the move to the promotion of British values in schools.